Great and Unusual Online Shopping

 Atlas Obscura (sign up for "weekly wonders" and learn about sites you’ll never find in a guidebook)

-The Bedbug Registry (free public database of user-submitted bed bug reports from across U.S. and Canada--check out that hotel before you book a reservation).
+The Bedbug Registry (free public database of user-submitted bed bug reports from across U.S. and Canada--check out that hotel or apartment before you book a reservation).

 A Beginner's Guide to Airline Miles (Thorin Klosowski, Lifehacker, 6-19-14)